Swirrl/grafter-docs/_tutorials/906_pipeline.md

 ![Swap Screenshot](/assets/921_pipeline_5.png)

-We have defined uriify-type function before:
+We will define uriify-type function later, here is what it does:

 {% highlight clojure %}
 cmd-line.prefixers=> (uriify-type "Museums")